Upcoming Radio Shows

 Sunday, 16 August 2015: Q&A on Confidence, Delegation in Marriage, University Study, and More

-On Sunday, 21 September 2014, Greg Perkins and I answered questions on blaming crime victims, constitutional carry, hijacking Ayn Rand's ideas, and more on Philosophy in Action Radio.
+On Sunday, 9 November 2014, Greg Perkins and I answered questions on anarchism's case against government, the value of sportsmanship, sleeping around, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.

 On Thursday, 30 October 2014, Greg Perkins and I answered questions on morality versus prudence, concealing a relationship from parents, death notifications via Facebook, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.